The following patent was granted by

 multiplicity of languages,

-iv) a means to translate said first textual
+iv) a means to translate said first textual data

-a first language used by said visited country, said
+first language used by said visited country, said

 translation of said first textual data are second